ouyi/ouyi.github.io/_drafts/2017-10-14-blog-migration.md

 - [Handling legitimate cross-domain content duplication](https://webmasters.googleblog.com/2009/12/handling-legitimate-cross-domain.html)
 - [301 redirect for specific post in Blogger blog?](https://webapps.stackexchange.com/questions/6140/301-redirect-for-specific-post-in-blogger-blog)

-## Customisations
+## Customizations

-While Jekyll supports a lot of themes which work quite well out of the box, it allows customisations of almost everything of the site.
+While Jekyll supports a lot of themes which work quite well out of the box, it allows customizations of almost everything of the site.
 A theme is a pre-defined set of styles, templates, and template variables.
 My site is based on the default Jekyll theme: minima.
-The command `bundle show minima` can be used to find the location where the theme artefacts are installed, e.g.:
+The command `bundle show minima` can be used to find the location where the theme artifacts are installed, e.g.:

 ```
 [ouyi.github.io]$ tree $(bundle show minima)